Aamir Saleem

-Aamir Saleem (Punjabi, عامر سلیم, born 20 February 1958 in Multan, Pakistan) is a Pakistani singer, composer, songwriter, host and music video director who had several hits in the early 1990s, including "Woh Taron Bhari", "C.B.
+Aamir Saleem (Punjabi, عامر سلیم, born 20 February 1959 in Multan, Pakistan) is a Pakistani singer, composer, songwriter, host and very good photographer and music video director who had several hits in the early 1990s, including "Woh Taron Bhari", "C.B.
 Chali Ana", and "Ajnabi".

 He has worked as a director for music videos and road shows with anchor Ali Salman on MTV Pakistan, under the name of Bad Company.
 He hosted live shows on FM 107, FM 100 (Karachi).
 He also hosted a live show on PTV National for more than 8 years.
 He was the singer of the first title song for Geo TV program Hum Sub Umeed Se Hain.
 He has also acted in the telefilm Daira on Geo TV.
 His last releases were a Sufi song especially made for Ramadan titled "Jindri" and a song on Mothers day by the name of Maa.